-Spanish Literature and the performing arts – SP 410
+Spanish Literature and the Performing Arts – SP 410

-The aim of this course in to read, analyzem and discuss contermporary works of Spanish literature that are also currently being performed in theaters or that have been adapted to screen versions.
+The aim of this course in to read, analyze and discuss contermporary works of Spanish literature that are also currently being performed in theaters or that have been adapted to screen versions.
 A major aspects of the course will be to study and compare those plays that are representative of each century.
 The students will be expected to attend many of the performances.
 (3 credits).